Updated Monday, July 27, 2020

-Grand View Health has modified the visitation policy at our hospital, physician practices, and outpatient centers to help protect the health and safety of our patients and healthcare providers as the COVID-19 pandemic evolves.
+Grand View Health continues to modify the visitation policy at our hospital, physician practices, and outpatient centers to help protect the health and safety of our patients and healthcare providers as the COVID-19 pandemic evolves.

 Maternity patients are permitted one support partner through the duration of their hospital stay.
 Support partners cannot change during the mother’s stay.
 This minimizes risk to families, patients, and our labor and delivery team.